UAMLDA/AFS-InfoTheory/README.md

 ## Running the Experiments

-To run the experiments, you need to install the same requirements above as well as [skfeature](https://jundongl.github.io/scikit-feature/).
+To run `runexp.py` you need to `pip install -r scripts/requirements.txt`.

 ```
 python runexp.py
 ```